Recovery is just a phone call away.

 Sports Gambling Addiction: Warning Signs, Risk Factors, Effects, and Treatment

-Risk factors for developing sports gambling addiction include easy access to betting platforms, a history of impulsive behavior, peer influence, and underlying mental health conditions such as anxiety or depression.
-Individuals with a family history of addiction are also at a higher risk.
-Exposure to frequent advertisements and promotions from the gambling industry further amplifies the risk.
+Risk factors for sports gambling addiction include easy access to betting platforms, a history of impulsive behavior, peer influence, anxiety or depression, family addiction history, and frequent gambling advertisements.

 What are the Warning Signs of Sports Gambling Addiction?